cicl-stanford/explanation_intervention/README.md

 # Explanations Communiate Optimal Interventions

-# Father, don't forgive them

-This repository contains the experiment, data, analyses and figured for the paper CogSci 2023 paper <a href="https://psyarxiv.com/a87xm/">"Father, don't forgive them, for they could have known what they're doing"</a> by Lara Kirfel, Xenia Bunk, Ro'i Zultan and Tobias Gerstenberg.
+This repository contains the experiment, data, analyses and figured for the paper CogSci 2024 paper <a href="https://psyarxiv.com/XXX/">"Do as I explain" Explanations communiate optimal interventions"</a> by Lara Kirfel, Jacqueline Harding, Jeong Shin, Cindy Wu, Thomas Icard and Tobias Gerstenberg.

 ## Abstract

-What someone knew matters for how we hold them responsible.
-In three studies, we explore people’s responsibility judgments for negative outcomes to knowledgeable versus ignorant agents.
-We manipulate whether agents arrived at their knowledge state unintentionally or willfully.
-In Experiment 1, agents who knew about the harmful consequences of their actions were judged highly responsible no matter how they came to know.
-In contrast, willfully ignorant agents were judged more responsible than unintentionally ignorant agents.
-Participants inferred that willfully ignorant agents were more likely to believe that their action might cause harm.
-When we explicitly stipulate the agents’ beliefs in Experiment 2, the ‘willful ignorance’ effect reduces but persists.
-Participants inferred that the willfully ignorant agent was more likely to have acted anyhow even if they had known.
-Explicitly stating whether the agent’s action depended on their knowledge further reduced the ‘willful ignorance’ effect in Experiment 3.
+People often select only a few events when explaining what happened.
+What drives people's explanation selection?
+Prior research argued that people's explanation choices are affected by event normality and causal structure.
+Here, we propose a new model of these existing findings and test its predictions in a novel experiment.
+The model predicts that speakers value accuracy and relevance.
+They choose explanations that are true, and that communicate useful information to the listener.
+We test the model's predictions empirically by manipulating what goals a listener has and what actions they can take.
+Across twelve experimental conditions, we find that our model accurately predicts that people like to choose explanations that communicate optimal interventions.

 ## Pre-registrations